 Overview: Our research spans artificial Intelligence (AI) modeling and human-computer interaction (HCI) design.
 We create novel datasets, build AI models, and evaluate model performance and end-user impacts.
 When automated AI falls short, we design human-in-the-loop approaches supported by AI model explanations and creative user interfaces.
 To promote fair AI, we design better ways to annotate data without bias and modeling techniques to mitigate dataset biases.
 We conduct fundamental research, applied to real-world problems that matter, as part of UT Austin's Good Systems Grand Challenge to design responsible AI technologies.
-A theme of ongoing work is content moderation: automated, human-in-the-loop, and human-safe practices to curb disinformation, hate speech, and polarization online.
+One theme of ongoing work is automated, human-in-the-loop, and human-safe practices to safeguard the information environment online against threats such as hate speech, extremism, and foreign influence.

 Some recent publications and talks: